 What is the coronavirus?

 There are many types of coronaviruses.
-The type of coronavirus in the news right now is coronavirus (COVID-19).
-COVID-19 causes mild to severe respiratory (breathing) problems.
-It can cause serious problems, especially in older people and people with other health problems, including cancer.
+The type of coronavirus at the center of this outbreak is a new virus, called SARS-CoV-2, that causes the disease COVID-19.
+The disease can cause mild to severe respiratory (breathing) problems, which can be serious, especially in older people and people with other health problems, including cancer.

 How does COVID-19 spread?

 COVID-19 spreads from person to person through droplets when a person with it coughs or sneezes close to another person, like the way the common cold or flu spreads.

 What are the signs of COVID-19?